develodesign/magento-hyva-widgets/README.md

 ## About the Project

-This project has 6 Hyva-widgets that have been created using the Hyva-default theme and Tailwind.
+This project has 6 Hyva-widgets that have been created using the Hyva-Magento-default theme and Tailwind.
 The 6 Hyva-Widgets include:

 * **FAQ widget**: A widget that displays content as an FAQ block.